 This section addresses the EIS predictions, performance criteria, operational measures, commitments and management activities that have been defined as relevant for the Gunlake Quarry Extension Project.

-The above-mentioned management plans have been updated in accordance with the Gunlake Extension Project SSD Development Consent as required.
+The above-mentioned management plans were updated in accordance with the Gunlake Extension Project SSD Development Consent and reviewed during the reporting period following the first Independent Environmental Audit under development consent 2017/108663.